bamlab/react-tv-space-navigation/docs/tutorial.md

 };
 ```

 This way, when hovering `SomeFocusableElement` with a pointer, the focus will be triggered.
+This is done thanks to the `SpatialNavigationFocusableView` component, which handles the hovering with a pointer.
+This single component is the key to make the pointer work.

 ### Handling scroll in virtualized lists and grids